shalomirungu/Group16_project_work/README.md

-# Performing multiple regression analysis to determine factors affecting price.
+.# Performing multiple regression analysis to determine factors affecting price.
+**Authors** Immaculate Mwendwa, Shalom Irungu, Stephen Kariuki, Stella Ndegwa, Muhsin Ahmed, Joan Wambua.

 ## Business Problem.
 A real estate agency in King County aims to provide valuable advice to homeowners on how specific home features will impact the estimated value of their homes.
 The primary objective is to help homeowners make informed decisions about which features could potentially yield the highest return on investment in terms of increased property value.